xlab-si/emmy/README.md

 # emmy - Library for zero-knowledge proofs [![Build Status](https://travis-ci.org/xlab-si/emmy.svg?branch=master)](https://travis-ci.org/xlab-si/emmy)

-emmy is a library for building protocols/applications based on zero-knowledge proofs, for example anonymous credentials.
+Emmy is a library for building protocols/applications based on zero-knowledge proofs, for example anonymous credentials.
 Zero-knowledge proofs are **client-server protocols** (in crypto terms also *prover-verifier*, where the prover takes on the role of the client, and the verifier takes on the role of the server) where the client proves a knowledge of a secret without actually revealing the secret.

-emmy also implements a communication layer supporting the execution of these protocols.
+Emmy also implements a communication layer supporting the execution of these protocols.
-Communication between clients and the server is based on [Protobuffers](https://developers.google.com/protocol-buffers/) and [gRPC](http://www.grpc.io/). emmy server is capable of serving (verifying) thousands of clients (provers) concurrently.
+Communication between clients and the server is based on [Protobuffers](https://developers.google.com/protocol-buffers/) and [gRPC](http://www.grpc.io/).
+Emmy server is capable of serving (verifying) thousands of clients (provers) concurrently.
 Currently, the communication is implemented for the two anonymous credential schemes (see [Currently offered cryptographic schemes](#currently-offered-cryptograhpic-schemes)).

 In addition, emmy is built with **mobile clients** in mind, as it comes with *compatibility*